CluedIn-io/CluedIn.Documentation/_docs/H-Consume/Search/Running Searches.md

 ![Diagram](additional-filters.png)

-You can also run advanced searches will the ability to filter on very specific Vocaularies.
+You can also run advanced searches will the ability to filter on very specific Vocabularies.

 ![Diagram](advanced-search-filterss.png)